park-sangbeom/real-manipulator-usage/README.md

 # 🤖 real-manipulator-usage

 This package provides a minimal working example for controlling a **UR5e robot arm** using ROS.
-It is intended for real-world manipulator experiments, leveraging MoveIt and ROS control interfaces.
+It is intended for real-world manipulator experiments, leveraging a [customized-kinematics package](https://github.com/park-sangbeom/kinematics-usage) and ROS control interfaces.
 ---

 ## 🛠 Prerequisites